mobizt/Firebase-Arduino-WiFiNINA/README.md

 * Supports **Data Filtering** using the orderBy, limitToFirst, limitToLast, startAt, endAt, and equalTo query parameters.

-* Supports integer, float, boolean, string and JSON string data types.
+* Supports integer, double, float, boolean, string and JSON and array string data types.

-  For JSON string data type, parsing as an object required external JSON parser library e.g. [**ArduinoJson**](https://github.com/bblanchon/ArduinoJson).
+  For JSON and array string data type, making and parsing as an object required external JSON parser library e.g. [**FirebaseJson**](https://github.com/mobizt/FirebaseJson).

 * Supports **automatic stream resuming** when the stream connection was timeout.